ibm-cloud-architecture/refarch-kc/docs/pre-requisites.md

 ## Get Python 3.7

-Most of our integration tests are done in python.
+Our integration tests are done in python.
 To avoid impacting your own python environment, we defined a docker file to build an image with the necessary python library.
-The image may have been already built with the `preparenv` script.
+The image may have been already built with the `preparenv` script run in previous step.

 If you want to rebuild it, go to the `docker` folder and run the following command:
 ```